EXPATS-IDEAS4S/ML-postprocessing/README.md

 This repository provides tools for analyzing and visualizing the training process and feature space of VISSL machine learning models.

+## configs

+All the configurabel parameters should be set in a yaml file to be placed inside this folder

 ## Pretraining Analysis

 The repository includes scripts to evaluate self-supervised VISSL models and their feature representations: